-Category > Occupational Safety and Health
+Category Archives: Occupational Safety and Health

 Celeste Monforton/Pump Handle on deaths related to construction cranes

-Celeste Monforton, one of the core people that make The Pump Handle such an outstanding source of public health information, puts recent deaths related to cranes in context.
+an outstanding source of public health information, puts recent deaths related to cranes in context.
 We’ve had nine this year in New York, and locals may think the only reason is lax and corrupt local enforcement.
-Read Four dead, seven injured in Houston crane collapse.
+Read Four dead, seven injured in Houston crane collapse

 In the meantime, some data points to consider:

-1. OSHA’s own crane-regulation rules committee has written to the Secretary of Labor, expressing their unhappiness that the Department of Labor hasn’t yet enacted a rule that they’d expected to be promulgated in 2006.
+crane-regulation rules committee has written to the Secretary of Labor, expressing their unhappiness that the Department of Labor hasn’t yet enacted a rule that they’d expected to be promulgated in 2006.

 2. In that year, 2006, 72 people died in crane-related accidents.

-3. Secretary Chao is creating with her risk assessment proposal. a distraction - rather than going ahead and publishing the proposed rule which is ready to go.
+. a distraction – rather than going ahead and publishing the proposed rule which is ready to go.

 OSHA accuses Deutsche Bank building contractors of 44 violations; criminal investigation is pending

-When a subcontracting firm - the “John Galt Corporation” - is named for the protagonist in an anti-union, anti-government-regulator novel (Ayn Rand’s The Fountainhead) it is to be hoped that at least one decision-maker would have thought it disturbing to put such a firm in charge of safety.
-(See David W. Dunlap’s “A Literary Footnote to a Fire: John Galt,” on the Times’s City Room Blog.
+When a subcontracting firm – the “John Galt Corporation” – is named for the protagonist in an anti-union, anti-government-regulator novel (Ayn Rand’s The Fountainhead) it is to be hoped that at least one decision-maker would have thought it disturbing to put such a firm in charge of safety.
+(See David W. Dunlap’s “A Literary Footnote to a Fire: John Galt,” on the Times’s

 John Galt Corporation and Bovis Lend-Lease are accused of safety violations which led to the deaths of two firefighters.
-William K. Rashbaum and Charles V. Bagli, “Bank Tower Contractors Accused of 44 Violations,” The New York Times, February 20th, 2008.
-Rashbaum and Bagli report that the staff of the New York County District Attorney’s Office have been presentign evidence to a grand jury.
+William K. Rashbaum and Charles V. Bagli, “Bank Tower Contractors Accused of 44 Violations

 Celeste Monforton calculates odds on OSHA leaving lumps of coal, candy - or nothing in workers’ stockings @ The Pump Handle